The-Fonz/xfoil-optimization-toolbox/README.md

 The Python XFOIL optimization toolbox can be used to optimize airfoils for a specific operating range.
-I made it to optimize the shape of a strut.
+I made it to be able to optimize the shape of a strut.

 ## Useful because
 It might be useful to you for its three different toolsets: